 How do you know if you have perfect plank form?
 Make sure you follow these cues.

-- Create a solid base Assume a push-up position with your feet together and your weight on your forearms.
-Your elbows should be directly beneath your shoulders.
+- Create a solid base.
+Assume a push-up position with your feet together and your weight on your hands.
+Your elbows and hands should be directly beneath your shoulders.

-- Maintain a straight body line Squeeze your glutes and brace your core to keep your hips from sagging.
+- Maintain a straight body line.
+Squeeze your glutes and brace your core to keep your hips from sagging.
 Your body should form a straight line from your head to your heels.
+Your main focus: Use your core to stabilize your body.

 Lift your right arm and extend it straight out in front of you.
 Hold for five seconds, and then switch arms.
 Continue alternating.